joemaidman/CV/README.md

 Software developer, former financial analyst, keen technologist.

-My interests in technology vary and in self-driven projects, I’ve delved into a whole range of subjects from automated trading on betting exchanges to [reverse engineering RF frequencies](https://github.com/joemaidman/blades-in-motion), virtual reality, and [cellular automata](http://gameoflife.netlify.com/).
-One of my side projects, [Bedrock](https://github.com/joemaidman/bedrock), is a javascript testing framework.
-I was curious to explore and solve the challenges involved with building a tool like this which is so critical to my day-to-day workflow.

-I have been fortunate to work as part of several teams practising agile methodologies and have experience of both Kanban and Scrum, including working with colleagues distributed around the world.
-I put a strong emphasis on implementing the principles of clean code and test-driven development.

 ## Technologies

 I have a preference for backend development but have experience across the stack with multiple languages, frameworks and tools.
 My goal is to keep learning about new technology and to use the best tool for the job to deliver the right solution.
+I put a strong emphasis on implementing the principles of clean code and test-driven development.

+My interests in technology vary and in self-driven projects, I’ve delved into a whole range of subjects from automated trading on betting exchanges to [reverse engineering RF frequencies](https://github.com/joemaidman/blades-in-motion), virtual reality, and [cellular automata](http://gameoflife.netlify.com/).
+One of my side projects, [Flub](https://github.com/joemaidman/flub), is a javascript testing framework.
+I was curious to explore and solve the challenges involved with building a tool like this which is so critical to my day-to-day workflow.

 <b>Backend</b> ~ Typescript | javascript | Node | NestJS | GraphQL | OpenAPI | PostgreSQL | Java & Lombok | Kotlin | Spring | Ruby | C# | WPF (XAML) | VBA </br>
 <b>Frontend</b> ~ Typescript | javascript | React | Redux | Redux-Saga | SCSS & CSS</br>